Mafia boss and mass murderer Riina dies in jail

 Riina’s January 1993 arrest, after more than 20 years as a fugitive, came just months after Falcone and Borsellino were blown up on his orders, and coincided with the tumultuous downfall of Italy’s corrupt post-war political system.

 Since then, Riina has been held under high security with little access to his family in accordance with a law written to prevent bosses from commanding from prison.
-Refusing to cooperating with investigators until the end, Riina’s secrets now will never be known.
+Refusing to cooperate with investigators until the end, Riina’s secrets now will never be known.

 Given various nicknames over the years - Toto, Shorty, the Beast among them - Riina was 13-years-old when his father, a poor farmer, was blown up while trying to remove explosives from a bomb leftover from the war.